carpentries-incubator/reproducible-publications-quarto/_episodes/08-biblio-crossref.md

 But how can you identify which CSL you should use?
 You can find required formats on the [Zotero Style Repository](https://www.zotero.org/styles), which makes it easy to search for and download your desired style.

 Download the format you wish to use and call it out in the YAML.
-Let’s try it together!
-Go to the Zotero Style repo and select [American Psychological Association 7th edition](https://www.zotero.org/styles/apa).
-You will notice that it will automatically download a `apa.csl` file.
-Make sure to save it to your project folder in report/source folder.
+We have pre-saved the APA CSL file in the project folder for you.
+But if you would like to follow the process or try another style, go to the Zotero Style repo and select [American Psychological Association 7th edition](https://www.zotero.org/styles/apa) or any other style of your choice.
+You will notice that it will automatically download the file (e.g. `apa.csl`).
+Make sure to save it to your project directory in report/source folder.
 In the YAML we have to call the exact name of the file preceded by “csl:”

 ```
 csl: apa.csl